12. Data frames#

 ## 3 3 13 23

-This is particularly useful for fetching outputs from Map and its friends, which are wrapped inside a list.
-For instance:
+This is useful for fetching outputs from Map et al., as they are wrapped inside a list.
+Here is a fancy way to obtain an illustrative list:

 l <- unname(Map(